Showing posts with label Begum. Show all posts

 But there was no point arguing with this three-foot-tall little ball of cuteness.

 And now, nine years later, someone should see her room.
 The mess that she creates.
-A city completed devastated by earthquake looks more organized and neat compared to her room.
+A city completely devastated by earthquake looks more organized and neat compared to her room.
 All that learning, which was slightly flawed in any case, was only for me???

 But the question still haunts me.
 And I can never forget her expression.
 She was genuinely disappointed to discover that her father was a "bad human!!